 This website pulls together useful videos from around the internet which show how to do nearly anything.
 Whether you’re interested in cooking, art, technology or anything else that requires a how-to guide, you can probably find an article and a video about it here.
 Follow along with the videos to learn a new skill, and test your understanding of English instructions.

 So far we’ve shared mostly shorter videos.
-The videos on Snagfilms are a bit longer: They’re feature-length documentaries.
+The videos on Snagfilms are a bit longer: they’re feature-length documentaries.
 If you want to know more about a culture, a period in history, an athlete or any other topic, you may find a movie about that subject here.
 A few shows are available as well, making this a website with a huge amount of different people you can watch.

-If you want to join a video streaming service like Netflix or Hulu but don’t want to spend money every month for it, Crackle is a great website.
+If you want to join a video streaming service like Netflix or Hulu but don’t want to spend money every month for it, Sony Crackle is a great website.

 Adam Savage is part of the team behind the TV show “Mythbusters.”
 This website is a collection of videos featuring Adam testing things, building, making things and much more.
 His clear voice is easy to understand, and the shows are fun to watch if you enjoy watching things get made.
 There are full episodes, or clips if you want something shorter.

 With all the options above, you’re sure to find something that interests you.

 Use these sites to learn English with videos the fun and effective way!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.